This article provides answers to some of the frequently asked questions asked about Azure Network Watcher.

 What does NSG flow logs do?

-NSG flow logs enable you to log 5-tuple flow information about network traffic that passes through your network security groups.
+Flow logs enable you to log 5-tuple flow information about your Azure IP traffic that passes through a network security group or Azure virtual network.
 The raw flow logs are written to an Azure storage account.
 From there, you can further process, analyze, query, or export them as needed.

 Do flow logs affect network latency or performance?